statmike/statmike.github.io/_posts/2020-05-01-sas_fizzbuzz.md

 end;
 ```

 Condensing the logic above into single rows for each step yields a step-by-step logic flow in the SAS syntax.
 The conditional logic step gets wrapped in the `strip()` function to remove leading and trailing blanks that may occur due to different lengths of output.
-The inclusion of the `output` statement directs the writing of results to the output destination during each iteration of the `do until()` loop.
+The inclusion of the `output` statement directs results to the output destination for iterations of the `do until()` loop.

 ```sas
 do until(i = 10000);